 (3) Within seven working days from the day of notice, the secretary shall make a decision, and, if it is determined that any child is in imminent danger of abuse or neglect in the child care facility, the secretary may suspend operation of the child care facility for a period not in excess of fifteen days.

-(4) Prior to the date of the hearing, the department shall make a reasonable effort to notify the parents of children in the child care facility of the notice and opportunity for hearing given to the owner or operator.
+(4) Prior to the date of the hearing, the department shall make a reasonable effort to notify the parents of children in the care of the registered home of the notice and opportunity for hearing given to the caregiver.